AI-Studio-Cerebrum/Spring-AI-Studio/README.md

 - Balance between computational feasibility and information preservation was difficult to optimize.

 **2. Missing Data Handling:**
-- Missing values were present in several important fields, particularly 'MRI_Track_Age_at_Scan'.
+- Missing values were present in several important fields.
 - Assumed that mean imputation was sufficient despite potential introduction of bias.
-- No explicit handling of potential non-random missingness patterns.

 **3. Feature Interpretation Challenges:**
 - Connectome features lacked intuitive interpretability (e.g., "0throw_1thcolumn").
 - Assumed that the numerical relationships between brain regions were more important than specific region identification.
-- Required domain knowledge in neuroscience to fully understand connectivity patterns.
+- Required some knowledge in neuroscience to fully understand connectivity patterns.

 ### Exploratory Data Analysis Visualizations